aawilliams94/KwK2020/Prework/Notes.md

 * **integer**:  a number without a decimal, cannot be combined with a double (sometimes referred to as a float)
 * **interpolation**: including variable information in an output
 	* ![Interpolation](Photos/Interpolation.png)
+* **key/value pair**: the key is the word and the value is the definition; key is the label and value is the data
 * **keyword**: special reserved words in a language
+* **loop**: when code runs through multiple iterations of itself
 * **parameter**: parameters are the information located in the parenthesis immediately following the name of a function
 * **return value**: the value that is the result of a function being run.
 It is stored for use later on in the code.
 * **string**: a series of characters between two double quote marks
 	* `"hello!"`
+* **unwrap**: unwrapping tells Swift that you are sure there is data present in a dictionary and you want that data returned
 * **variable**: defined by `var` followed by the name of the variable and what the variable is
 	* `var name = "Ashanti"`
-* **collection**: a way to hold multiple pieces of data
-* **dictionary**: dictionaries are ways to hold data that needs to be associated with another piece of data; think a word with its definition
-* **key/value pair**: the key is the word and the value is the definition; key is the label and value is the data
-* **unwrap**: unwrapping tells Swift that you are sure there is data present in a dictionary and you want that data returned
-* **loop**: when code runs through multiple iterations of itself